smakur143/OIBSIP/Converter_app/README.md

 - "Convert" button to trigger the temperature conversion
 - Display area for showing the converted temperature with the correct unit

-## Live Demo

-You can see the live version of the calculator [here](https://souvik-calculator.vercel.app/).

 ## Usage